We hold regular sales at Asset Match prices.

 See our Home Page for further details

-BrewDog’s new share issue has recently launched, and the buying in price is £25.00
+BrewDog’s last share issue ran until April 2020, and the buying in price was £25.00

-I believe this is good value for new investors, especially as depending on how many you buy, there are boosted benefits such as free rare beer, books, a bespoke beer fridge, or even staff discount for a year!
+I believe this was good value for new investors, especially as depending on how many you bought, there were boosted benefits such as free rare beer, books, a bespoke beer fridge, or even staff discount for a year!

-You can buy privately for less because you will not get such perks, but you still get the bar and online discounts, Birthday beer, AGM invite, etc. See their prospectus for more details.
+You can often buy privately for less because you will not get such perks, but you still get the bar and online discounts, Birthday beer, AGM invite, etc.

 If you are looking to invest for purely financial reasons, buying from early investors makes perfect sense.

 We are here to facilitate those transactions, as trading in Private Equity is not straightforward, and it is all done with hard copy paper.

 It’s not quite 21st Century with private share trading just yet 😉

 BrewDog held a Trading Day on 31/1/19 using Asset Match and The Share Centre.